esa-tu-darmstadt/tapasco/GETTINGSTARTED-zynq.md

-ThreadPoolComposer -- Getting Started Part 2 (Zynq)
+Tapasco -- Getting Started Part 2 (Zynq)
 ===================================================
 This is the second part of the TPC tutorial, concerned with the Zynq platforms only.
 In this part we will load the bitstream generated in Part 1 to the FPGA